-They largely shied away from talking about their music careers in the years since and the catalog remained undeleted.
+They largely shied away from talking about their music careers in the years since and the catalog remained deleted.
 I listened to as much of their music as I could get my hands on in 2020.
 I made an all-night road trip back from Southern California and that music made the drive happen.
-It made the hours fly by.
+As I drove across the smoke-filed state, heading closer and closer to home, where the fires were still burning, it made the hours fly by.
 I think somewhere between the Del Taco in Santa Nella and home was where I realized that I should probably get a pyramid blaster tattooed somewhere on my body when this is all over.

 On January 1, 2021, The KLF released its most popular singles to streaming services in a collection called Solid State Logik 1.
 Everything is going to work out OK in the end.